 Residential Solar Application – complete the online form »

-Visit the Southern Arizona Solar Standards Board website to learn more about best practices in solar installation.
+Visit the Southern Arizona Solar Standards Board website to learn more about renewable energy education opportunities and current solar projects of local government agencies, solar installers, local businesses and others.